watterott/RPi-Display/docu/FAQ.md

 ## Does the display work with **Windows 10 IoT**?
-We have not tested it yet, but there are already projects available for the ILI9341 display controller and ADS7846/TSC2046 touch controller from [Peter Oakes ](https://www.hackster.io/peteroakes/raspberry-pi-2-480-320-colour-lcd-displays-on-a-windows-10-70c661) and [Graham Chow](https://www.hackster.io/graham_chow/windows-10-ili9341-tft-lcd-spi-display-a27b1c).
+We have not tested it yet, but there are already projects available for the ILI9341 display controller and ADS7846/TSC2046 touch controller from  [Graham Chow](https://www.hackster.io/graham_chow/windows-10-ili9341-tft-lcd-spi-display-a27b1c) and [Peter Oakes ](https://www.hackster.io/peteroakes/raspberry-pi-2-480-320-colour-lcd-displays-on-a-windows-10-70c661).

 ## Does the display work with **Raspbmc/OSMC**?